feral-file/dp1-feed/DIAGRAM.md

 ## Overview

-The DP-1 Feed API follows an asynchronous pattern where:
+The DP-1 Feed API supports both synchronous and asynchronous persistence patterns:

+**Default Behavior (Synchronous):**
 1. API requests are validated and signed immediately
+2. Operations are persisted directly to storage
+3. A response is returned to the client after successful persistence

+**Optional Async Behavior (RFC 7240):**
+1. API requests are validated and signed immediately
-2. Operations are queued for async processing
+2. Operations are queued for async processing (when `Prefer: respond-async` header is present)
 3. A response is returned to the client before persistence
 4. Message consumers process queued operations in the background

+**Note:** Async operation tracking and status monitoring capabilities are planned for future releases.

 ## Deployment Types